 My graduate thesis project, "Fuse it up!" is an altered version of the same subject.
 All the information is provided through the method the genre constructs itself; it uses layers heterogeneously instead of mixing them and manipulating the authentic.
 The documentary, in fact, pays a homage to the genre and fuses varying narrative methods such as showreel and animation in the visual level, and interviews and many local examples of the genre along with authentic material in the auditory level.

-The more I improved my knowledge in clientside languages the more flexible solutions I needed serverside so I learned PHP, which I would later master.
+The more I improved my knowledge in client side languages the more flexible solutions I needed server side.
+Thus I learned PHP, which I would later master.
 When it came to a point where database got involved I learned the SQL language through MySQL.
 Ultimately I started contributing in Java during my time in my last position.